siverv/password-generator-generator/README.md

 * My knowledge of symbolic dynamics can be credited to Douglas Lind, who wrote [The Book](https://faculty.washington.edu/lind/symbolic-book/), and held a wonderful Danish-Norwegian master-class on the subject back in 2015.
 * Inspiration from the LastPass pronouncible password generator on iOS, for being pronouncible but not including any measure of entropy or recommendations about length.
-* [Pyodide](https://pyodide.org/en/stable/) for linear algebra in the familiar environment of numpy.
 * [lz-string](https://github.com/pieroxy/lz-string/) to compress the state before storing it in a hash.
 * [js-yaml](https://github.com/nodeca/js-yaml) for parsing the specification format
 * The `wc-tab-panel` web component is based on the code from [ndesmic's wc-lib](https://github.com/ndesmic/wc-lib)